AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ## Prerequisites {#configprereq}

-To use MSM for Assets, install at least Service Pack 1.
+To use MSM for [!DNL Assets], install at least Service Pack 1.
 For more information, see [the release notes](/help/release-notes/sp-release-notes.md).

 ## Understand the benefits and the concepts {#concepts}

 ### How it works and the benefits {#how-it-works-and-the-benefits}

-To understand the usage scenarios for reusing same content (text and assets) across multiple web-locations, see [possible MSM scenarios](/help/sites-administering/msm.md).
-AEM maintains a link between the original asset and its linked copies, called as live copies (LCs).
+To understand the usage scenarios for reusing same content (text and assets) across multiple web-locations, see [possible MSM scenarios](/help/sites-administering/msm.md). [!DNL Experience Manager] maintains a link between the original asset and its linked copies, called as live copies (LCs).
 The maintained linking allows centralized changes to be pushed to many live copies.
 This allows for faster updates while doing away with the limitations of managing duplicate copies.
 The propagation of changes is error-free and centralized.
 The functionality allows room for updates that are limited to selected live copies.
 Users can detach the linking, that is break inheritance, and make local edits that are not overwritten when next time the master copy is updated and changes are rolled out.
 The detaching can be done for a few select metadata fields or for an entire asset.
 It allows for flexibility to locally update assets that are originally inherited from a master copy.

 MSM maintains a live relationship between the source asset and its live copies so that:

 * Changes to the source assets are applied (rolled out) to live copies as well, that is the live copies are synchronized with the source.
 * You can update the live copies by suspending the live relationship or remove the inheritance for a few limited fields.
 The modifications to the source are no longer applied to the live copy.

-### Glossary of MSM for Assets terms {#glossary}
+### Glossary of MSM for [!DNL Assets] terms {#glossary}

 **Source:** The original assets or folders.
 Master copy from which live copies are derived.